helgeho/ArchiveSpark/docs/Use_Jupyter.md

 # Use ArchiveSpark with Jupyter

-Please first install [Jupyter](http://jupyter.org) as described under [Install ArchiveSpark with Jupyter](Install_Juyter.md).
+Please first install [Jupyter](http://jupyter.org) as described under [Install ArchiveSpark with Jupyter](Install_Jupyter.md) or use our pre-packed Docker image (https://github.com/helgeho/ArchiveSpark-docker).

-In order to start Jupyter, create a directory in which you want to store your Jupyter notebooks and open that path.
-From within this directory run
+In order to start Jupyter, create a directory to store your Jupyter notebooks.
+From within this directory run:
 ```
 jupyter notebook
 ```

 Jupyter will show you the port that it is listening on for connections.
 You can open Jupyter in your browser under `http://HOST:PORT`.
 The host is the hostname or IP address of the server that you are running it on or `localhost` if you are running it on your local machine.
 If you would like to specify a port yourself or change other configurations, please find more information in the official Jupyter documentation: http://jupyter-notebook.readthedocs.io/en/stable/config.html

-Once you open Jupyter in your browser you should be presented with a screen like shown in the following screenshot.
+Once you open Jupyter in your browser, you should be presented with a screen like shown in the following screenshot.
 To create a new notebook and start ArchiveSpark, please click `New > ArchiveSpark`.
 In case `ArchiveSpark` is not shown here, please check [your setup](Install_Jupyter.md).

 ![Jupyter](screenshots/Jupyter.png)